COVID restrictions ramp up as international travel from China resumes

 Countries are imposing new COVID-19 measures on travellers coming from China as international travel resumes.

-So far in the EU, France, Italy and Spain have announced stepped up rules on travellers from China in response to rising cases.
+In the EU, France, Italy, Spain and Sweden have so far stepped up rules on travellers from China in response to rising cases.

+While EU countries have so far failed to agree on a coordinated approach to the changing COVID-19 situation, the bloc has 'strongly' encouraged a negative test requirement.
+Other approaches may include monitoring, surveillance and sequencing for new variants; testing and vaccination requirements; and hygiene and health measures for air passengers.

 Italy was the first EU country to tighten restrictions, ordering COVID-19 antigen swabs and virus sequencing for all travellers coming from China, the health minister announced last month.